eda6767/dataproc/README.md

 <sub> Here we are gonna focuse more on technical aspects and different way how to launch dataproc job.
 As a first step we have to define parameters like _temporaryGcsBucket, viewsEnabled and materializationDataset_
 </sub>

+<sub> _temporaryGcsBucket_  - this is a parameter required for writing data to BigQuery.
+Spark connector to BigQuery contains two write methods - direct and indirect method while writing data into BigQuery.  </sub>
 <br>
 <br/>